AdaCore/learn/content/courses/advanced-ada/chapters/packages.rst

    }

 Here, the information is visible in the private part of package :ada:`A`, as well as in its body.
-Finally, let's see the case where we include the package :ada:`B` in the body of package :ada:`A`:
+Finally, let's see the case where we refer to package :ada:`B` in the body of package :ada:`A`:

 .. uml::
    :align: center